gophercoders/website/content/teachernotes/KS2/lower/further-numbers.md

 {{% panelWarningTitle title="Important" %}}
 Brackets, `(` and `)` always come as a pair.
-It is illegal to have an opening bracket, without a corresponding closing bracket and vise versa.
+It is illegal to have an opening bracket, without a corresponding closing bracket and vice-versa.

-However, it is a very common mistake for new programmers to forget to type of the brackets.
+However, it is a very common mistake for new programmers to forget to type the brackets.
 Any emphasis placed on this point will help the children avoid problems in the example program.
 The pupils should consider this a pattern.